 Those are just a couple of the great quotes from Reggie Williams in this American Chronicle piece.

-Like most D-League players (save forwith the ), it seems that the NBA is just trying to find excuses for not calling some of these guys up.
+Like most D-League players (save for JamesOn Curry with the Clippers), it seems that the NBA is just trying to find excuses for not calling some of these guys up.
 Next they're probably going to tell him he needs to be right handed.

 Also, for the record, I was the first to jump on the Reggie Williams Deserves a Call-Up bandwagon.